jeremehancock/hostminder/README.md

 ## Install Host Minder Ubuntu:

-Download the deb package from https://github.com/mhancoc7/hostminder/blob/main/deb/hostminder_0.0.1_all.deb
+Download the latest deb package from https://github.com/mhancoc7/hostminder/tree/main/deb.

 In a terminal run the following from the directory where the deb package was downloaded.